-For example, if a purchase agreement contains a materiality scrape, a representation and warranty that states "the target company is not party to any material litigation" would be read, in determining whether a breach of that representation and warranty has occurred for indemnification purposes, as "the target company is not party to any litigation."
-In other words, the statement is read as if the word material was never included in the first place - the materiality qualifier otherwise applicable to the representation is "scraped" away.
+Using the example above if a purchase agreement contains a materiality scrape, the representation and warranty that states "the target company is not party to any material litigation" would be read, in determining whether a breach of that representation and warranty has occurred for indemnification purposes, as "the target company is not party to any litigation."
+In other words, the statement is read as if the word material was never included in the first place-the materiality qualifier otherwise applicable to the representation is "scraped" away.

-A materiality scrape provision is sometimes referred to as a "double" or "blanket" materiality scrape if it applies to determining both: (a) whether or not a breach has occurred and (b) the amount of indemnified losses resulting from that breach.
-Although including a double materiality scrape is common in purchase agreements, as noted below, applying a materiality scrape to the determination of losses resulting from a breach, but not as to whether or not the breach occurred (a "single" materiality scrape), is not uncommon.
+A materiality scrape provision is sometimes referred to as a "double" or "blanket" materiality scrape if it applies to determining both whether or not a breach has occurred and the amount of indemnified losses resulting from that breach.
+Although including a double materiality scrape is common in purchase agreements, as noted below, applying a materiality scrape to the determination of losses resulting from a breach, but not as to whether or not the breach occurred (a "single" materiality scrape), is sometimes utilized as a compromise approach to this deal point.